Arnold Haskell

-Arnold Lionel David Haskell (19 July 1903, London – 14 November 1980, Bath) was a British dance critic who founded the Camargo Society in 1930.
+Arnold Lionel David Haskell CBE (19 July 1903, London – 14 November 1980, Bath) was a British dance critic who founded the Camargo Society in 1930.
 With Ninette de Valois, he was influential in the development of the Royal Ballet School, later becoming the school's headmaster.

 Biography

+Haskell was the son of banker Jacob Silas Haskell, an Iraqi Jew from Baghdad who left for India at age 13, and later moved to Hong Kong before finally settling in London.
+He was one of the founders of the Eastern Bank, which had branches in Gulf countries and cities.